anushaporeddy030697/student_internship_management/Team Contribution.md

 11-4-2022
 --> Successfully done the endpoint logout for all the devices but we have to check wheather it is logging off in all the devices or not.

+--> Started working on the dynamoDB  database after that we will try to connect to this database.

 </a></p>